NoriSte/ui-testing-best-practices/sections/draft.md

         - [ ] Simulating the (exact) user behaviour sometimes could be very tricky
         - [ ] They can fail
         - [ ] They are slow
+    - [ ] tests as documentation
+      - [ ] report the real case of conio
+        - [ ] remember to use unique fixture names instead of reusing them, they could be confusing
+        - [ ] keep the tests easy to read

 - [ ] a11n?
 - [ ] take a look at every TODO in the various contents
+- [ ] (Stefano) take a look at your own slide-feedback document in  case you missed something
 - [ ] link every section to each other
 - [ ] consider adding some links to a-z testing

-- take a look at https://slides.com/noriste/milano-frontend-ui-testing-best-practices (and the React Testing course too) to check if some contents are missing

-For contributors, write:
+For future contributors, write:
 - that a lot of missing content could be applied and you ask for contributors
 - that your English could need a check
 - that you'd like to hear from other experts, you have not years of experience with every tool